bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_tasks.md

 ## ENTERED

+Upon entry, the initial assignment of @ref BPMNOS::Model::Attribute "attributes" are conducted in the order of attribute definitions.
-Upon entry at a task, a token is created at each @ref BPMN::BoundaryEvent "boundary event" (excluding @ref BPMN::CompensateBoundaryEvent "compensate boundary events").
+Then, a token is created at each @ref BPMN::BoundaryEvent "boundary event" (excluding @ref BPMN::CompensateBoundaryEvent "compensate boundary events").
 These tokens inherit the @ref BPMNOS::Execution::Token::status "status attributes" of the task token.
 Then, feasibility of the @ref BPMNOS::Execution::Token::status "token status" is validated.
 If any of the @ref BPMNOS::Model::ExtensionElements::restrictions "restrictions" is violated, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::FAILED "FAILED".